-Deepen your reflection on these lessons by reading Light from the Word each day throughout the week.
-This helpful daily devotional follows the theme of each week's lesson with a relevant, practical message aimed at sharpening your spiritual life.
+You will deepen your reflection on these lessons by reading Light from the Word each day throughout the week.
+This helpful, daily devotional follows the theme of each week's lesson with a relevant, practical message aimed at sharpening your spiritual life.
 You'll be immersed in these Scriptures and related passages every day.